lalaithion/arbitraryGo/README.md

 An engine that allows playing the board game Go on arbitrary graphs

-# How To Run
+# How to Run

-Run the file "go_graph.py" using Python 3.

-The other files implement standard, square grid Go.
+Open the file go_web.html in the src directory.

+This can also be found on izaakweiss.com/arbitraryGo

+### What is prototype?

+I'm more comfortable in python than javascript, so I built a prototype version of this program in python.
+The source for that is in prototype.
+It requires python 3 and the pyopengl bindings.